replikativ/datahike/README.md

 ### 0.2.0

 - cleanup interface to hitchhiker-tree
-- use core.async in the future to provide durability also in a ClojureScript environment. core.async needs to be balanced with query performance though.
+- use core.async to handle storage IO
+- ClojureScript support both in the browser and on node
+- work on schema concept

 ### 0.3.0

-- GC or eager deletion of fragments
+- support GC or eager deletion of fragments
 - use hitchhiker-tree synchronization for replication
-- run comprehensive query suite and compare to datascript and datomic
+- run comprehensive query suite and compare to datascript and Datomic

+### 1.0.0

+- support optimistic write support through attributes with conflict resolution (CRDT-like)
+- reactive datalog for materialized views
+- provide some network access

 ## Commercial support